Hafez Ibrahim

 He was one of several Egyptian poets who revived Classical Arabic poetry during the latter half of the 19th century.
 While still using the classical Arabic system of meter and rhyme, these poets wrote to express new ideas and feelings unknown to the classical poets.
-Hafez is noted for writing poems on political and social commentar.
+Hafez is noted for writing poems on political and social commentary.

 Early life

 Hafez was born in 1872 in Dayrut, in Egypt.
 His father was an Egyptian engineer and his mother was Turkish.
 After his father’s death, at the age of four, Hafez was sent to live with his maternal uncle in Tanta where he received his primary school education.
 He then moved to Cairo to live with his mother and an uncle, where he completed his secondary education.
 After his mother died, Hafez moved back to Tanta and worked alongside Egyptian Nationalist lawyer Mohamed Abou Shadi; here, he discovered numerous literary books and became familiar with prominent leaders of the Egyptian National Movement.